 The term binary file is used to indicate a file that is not a plain text file.
 If you open a binary file in an application that displays the raw contents of a file, such as a plain text editor, you will see a bunch of weird characters that make no sense.
 You can only work with such files in a meaningful way using software that can decode the file's format.
-Picture files such as BMP or JPG files are binary files.
-You need a paint or graphics program to edit them.

 Search (and Replace) through Binary Files in Text or Hexadecimal Mode